 Learn how to balance bitter foods with other flavors to make them taste better in this helpful guide.
 Combining ingredients thoughtfully can create incredibly flavorful dishes.
 Examples below!

 Combining and balancing one flavor with another is what makes food taste great.
 Sweet + salty+ bitter + sour together is one bite is what makes us want more.
-Check out my blog post How to Make Food Taste Better and How to Salt Your Food for the basics of flavor.
-Here’s how to balance bitterness in some of your favorite foods.
+Check out my post with Tips to make your food taste better and How to Salt Your Food for the basics of flavor.

 Black coffee lovers may not know it, but they have a preference for bitterness.
 Others like to tame that bitterness with sugar and cream or milk.
 And just like as in chocolate the balance is crave worthy.

 Straight off the tree olives can be bitter.
-But most of us eat prepared olives that come in a brine (salty) that also balances bitterness.
-Olive oil is often combined with sweet, salty and sour ingredients (like in salad dressing).
+But we eat prepared olives that come in a brine (salty) that also balances bitterness.
+Olive oil is often combined with sweet, salty and sour ingredients as in salad dressings.

 The white pith that sits right beneath the colorful skin is what makes citrus peel bitter.
 To get the flavor of citrus without the bitter pith, use a microplane to shave the colorful skin.
 Here’s How to Zest A Lemon without the bitter pith.
 This skin contains the flavorful, fragrant oils of its fruit.
 On the other hand, orange marmalade takes that super bitter peel and turns it into a yummy bitter-sweet topping.